-There are four proposals scheduled for a vote at the 2020 Annual Meeting:
+There are three proposals scheduled for a vote at the 2021 Annual Meeting:

-- · Proposal No. 1 To elect three Class III directors to hold office until the 2023 Annual Meeting of Stockholders and until their successors are elected and qualified; - Proposal No. 2 To ratify the selection, by the Audit Committee of our Board of Directors, of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2020.

-- · Proposal No. 3 To approve, on a non-binding, advisory basis, the compensation of our named executive officers as disclosed in this proxy statement pursuant to the compensation disclosure rules of the Securities and Exchange Commission ("Say-on-Pay"); and - Proposal No. 4 To approve, on a non-binding, advisory basis, whether a Say-on-Pay vote should occur every one (1) year, every two (2) years or every three (3) years.
+- Proposal No. 1 To elect three Class I directors to hold office until the 2024 Annual Meeting of Stockholders and until their successors are elected and qualified; - Proposal No. 2 To ratify the selection, by the Audit Committee of our Board of Directors, of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2021; and - Proposal No. 3 To approve, on a non-binding, advisory basis, the compensation of our named executive officers as disclosed in this proxy statement pursuant to the compensation disclosure rules of the Securities and Exchange Commission ("Say-on-Pay").